U.S. House approves Russia trade bill with human rights slap

 They have been in a vulnerable position in the Russian market since Russia's entry into the WTO in August because of a U.S. Cold War-era provision called the Jackson-Vanik amendment that is contrary to global trade rules.

-The nearly 40-year-old measure tied the most favorable U.S. tariff rates to emigration rights for Jews in the former Soviet Union.
+The nearly 40-year-old measure tied the most favourable U.S. tariff rates to emigration rights for Jews in the former Soviet Union.
 WTO rules require normal trade relations on an unconditional basis.

 The House bill would lift the Jackson-Vanik amendment for both Russia and Moldova, another former Soviet republic that has been in the WTO for years.